 Can I remove a parking ticket if I take a defensive driving course?

 Attending a New Jersey defensive driving class does not enable drivers to remove parking tickets from their driving records.
-Only traffic tickets may be dismissed, if drivers meet certain requirements.
+Only traffic tickets may be dismissed, as long as motorists meet certain requirements.

 DUIs and Defensive Driving School

 DUI offenders in New Jersey must enroll in an Intoxicated Driving Resource Center (IDRC) in order to begin the reinstatement process for their suspended or revoked driver’s licenses.
 The cost of this DUI course varies, depending on the number of violations of the DUI offenders.
-Don’t forget that completing a defensive driving course may not reinstate your suspended or revoked driver’s license, if you are a DUI offender.
+In any case, it is important to note that completing a defensive driving course may not reinstate your suspended or revoked driver’s license if you are a DUI offender.